-American Masterpieces
+American Masterpieces ◊

-Open to 11-12 1 credit Students will develop reading, thinking and writing skills.
+1 credit Students will develop reading, thinking and writing skills.
 This course is designed to establish a life-long reading habit; classic books by American authors will be read.
 This course represents in-depth analysis, discussion and research processes.